mercadopago/devsite-docs/guides/checkout-pro/integration-android-flutter.en.md

 >
 > Returning to your App

-**Deep Links**, also known as deep links, are a powerful way to enable direct navigation to specific screens or sections of a mobile application.
+**Deep Links** are a powerful way to enable direct navigation to specific screens or sections of a mobile application.
 In Flutter, setting up Deep Links correctly is essential to ensure a seamless and smooth user experience.

 In this section of the documentation, you will find how to configure Deep Links in a Flutter application based on the [official Flutter documentation](https://docs.flutter.dev/ui/navigation/deep-linking?gclid=CjwKCAjwrranBhAEEiwAzbhNtSuZ4qnpJoRrs1AgJ8SzP80sc4EmZA3_VlFInWPQ-42suf1Wm31K9RoC0f4QAvD_BwE&gclsrc=aw.ds).